collabdotcloud/docs.collab.cloud/docs/help/known-issues.md

 External feeds don't show at the moment.

 This is an issue with the HCL Connections for Multi-Tenant code.
 We currently have an open case with HCL to resolve this issue and will deploy a fix once it is made available to us.
-## @Mention point to the wrong url
+## @Mention Functionality Generating an Invalid URL
+When mentioning other people in your organisation via the @Mention feature, the generated link is invalid.
+Clicking on the link to the user will result in an access denied message.

-Clicking on a @Mentions shows an access denied message, because it points to the wrong url.
-Hovering over the @Mention shows the correct profile.
+Hovering over the link still shows the correct profile.

 This is an issue with the HCL Connections for Multi-Tenant code.
 We currently have an open case with HCL to resolve this issue and will deploy a fix once it is made available to us.